2014ajain/StriaVascularis/Readme.md

 ## runinference.ipynb
 RUN THIS THIRD
 Make sure nnUnet and pytorch are already installed and working.
-This notebook calculates the binary masks for the outline of the stria and its associated vasculature
+This notebook calculates the binary masks for the outline of the stria and its associated vasculature.
+Please follow instructions on nnUnet to setup the location of nnUnet_results and place downloaded model there: [link](https://drive.google.com/drive/folders/1IRIMNbMk2tbu82jdr2yQPcntGPimrgim?usp=share_link)

 ## stria_analysis.ipynb
 RUN THIS FOURTH